 We begin with estimates of the sharing rule parameters, the parameters that allow us to infer the share of consumption attributed to each adult in the household.
-As discussed in Section 3.3, with quadratic utility and under the assumption that preferences over private consumption are the same for married and single individuals, we can construct each of the sharing rule parameters in four different ways from estimates of the reduced form.
+As discussed in Section 3.3, with quadratic utility and under the assumption that the marginal utility of private consumption is the same for married and single individuals, we can construct each of the sharing rule parameters in four different ways from estimates of the reduced form.
 The sharing rule parameters recovered from the reduced form estimates for two specifications of the model are presented in Table 2.
-The first column of the table presents estimation results from the case in which the only distribution factor is the share of women's potential earnings in household potential earnings.
-The second column presents results from a model where a second distribution factor, the age difference between spouses, is included.

-18In order to break the collinearity between age, birth cohort and year we follow Deaton (1997) and transform the year dummy variables so that the coefficients are orthogonal to a time trend and sum to zero over the period 1968 to 2001.
+&lt;sup>18In order to break the collinearity between age, birth cohort and year we follow Deaton (1997) and transform the year dummy variables so that the coefficients are orthogonal to a time trend and sum to zero over the period 1968 to 2001.